rjsf-team/react-jsonschema-form/README.md

 The following props are passed to a custom field template component:

 - `id`: The id of the field in the hierarchy.
 You can use it to render a label targeting the wrapped widget.
-- `classNames`: A string containing the base bootstrap CSS classes merged with any [custom ones](#custom-css-class-names) defined in your uiSchema.
+- `classNames`: A string containing the base Bootstrap CSS classes, merged with any [custom ones](#custom-css-class-names) defined in your uiSchema.
 - `label`: The computed label for this field, as a string.
-- `description`: A component instance rendering the field description, if any defined (this will use any [custom `DescriptionField`](#custom-descriptions) defined).
+- `description`: A component instance rendering the field description, if one is defined (this will use any [custom `DescriptionField`](#custom-descriptions) defined).
 - `rawDescription`: A string containing any `ui:description` uiSchema directive defined.
 - `children`: The field or widget component instance for this field row.
 - `errors`: A component instance listing any encountered errors for this field.